About the Fabergé Galas

-Kino Klassika works hand in hand with iconic jewellery brand Fabergé on a series of screenings to showcase masterpieces of early Russian cinema.
-The silent film galas are hosted in the elegant environs of London’s most beautiful Edwardian cinema, the Electric, with introductions from leading experts and accompaniment by world class film accompanists.
+Kino Klassika works hand in hand with iconic jewellery brand Fabergé on a series of Fabergé Galas.
+We aim to showcase masterpieces of early Russian cinema.
+The Fabergé Galas are hosted in the elegant environs of London’s most beautiful Edwardian cinema, the Electric.
+They are accompanied by introductions from leading film historians and world class film accompanists.

-It is a way for the Anglo-Russian business and artistic communities to become familiar with the Fabergé brand and build bridges of shared connection.
-It also an elegant way to spotlight Fabergé’s ongoing commitment to the history of Russian creativity and iconic Russian film art.
+The Fabergé Galas are an effective opportunity for the Anglo-Russian community to become familiar with the Fabergé brand.
+They are also a chance to build bridges of cultural understanding.
+Furthermore, the galas are an elegant way to spotlight Fabergé’s ongoing commitment to the history of Russian creativity and iconic Russian art.

-Over the course of our silent film screenings of Eisenstein’s Strike, Eisenstein’s Potemkin and Pudovkin’s End of St Petersburg, we have been able to generate repeat prestige press coverage in Russian and English language publications including the Evening Standard, the Daily Mail, Harpers and Queen, Tatler, Mayfair Times, Russian Vogue, Russian Roulette and other publications as well as bring together friends and guests including Roger Munnings CBE, Chair of the Russo-British Chamber of Commerce, Eric Coutts, CEO of Edmond de Rothschild, Sean Gilbertson, CEO of Fabergé, Earl Clanwilliam, Vladimir Tsarenkov and Irina Kargina, Elena Baturina, Olga Kurylenko, Alina Uspenskaya, James Norton, Christopher Hampton, Boris Akunin and Kino Klassika founder, Justine Waddell to become familiar with the Fabergé brand.
+Over the course of our film galas of Eisenstein’s Strike, Eisenstein’s Battleship Potemkin and Pudovkin’s End of St Petersburg, we have been able to generate repeat prestige press coverage in Russian and English publications.
+Publications include the Evening Standard, the Daily Mail, Harpers and Queen, Tatler, Mayfair Times and Russian Roulette.
+We are also able to bring together friends and guests including Eric Coutts, CEO of Edmond de Rothschild, Sean Gilbertson, CEO of Fabergé, Earl Clanwilliam, Vladimir Tsarenkov and Irina Kargina, Elena Baturina, Olga Kurylenko, James Norton, Michael Nyman, Christopher Hampton and Boris Akunin to become familiar with the Fabergé brand.